Hoyasumii/avengers-endgame/README.md

 RHODEY: Sit down.
 Sit.

 TONY STARK: We need you.
 You're new blood.
 Bunch of tired old mules!
-[Tony walks right up to Steve's face, his voice hushing down to a venomous whisper] I got nothing for you, C
+[Tony walks right up to Steve's face, his voice hushing down to a venomous whisper] I got nothing for you, Ca